 What are simultaneous equations?

-In this post, we solve practical problems involving a pair of simultaneous linear and/or quadratic functions algebraically and graphically, including determining and interpreting the break-even point of a simple business problem.
-This is part of the Prelim Maths Advanced course under the topic Working with Functions and sub-part Linear, Quadratic and Cubic Functions, specifically focussing on simultaneous equations.
+In this post, we solve practical problems involving a pair of simultaneous linear and/or quadratic functions algebraically and graphically.
+This is part of the VCE Maths Methods course under the topic Algebra and sub-part Solving Equations, specifically focusing on solving systems of simultaneous equations.
 We also understand that solving f(x) = k corresponds to finding the values of x for which the graph y = f(x) cuts the line y = k .

-Simultaneous equations are two or more lines of equations that share a common variable’ when we have at least as many equations as the number of variables we may be able to solve them simultaneously.
+Simultaneous equations are two or more lines of equations that share a common variable.
+In simultaneous equations, there are as many equations as there are variables, and this allows us to be able to solve them simultaneously.

 Introduction to simultaneous equations

-The following two videos cover the introduction to simultaneous equations.
+The following two videos introduce simultaneous equations.
 The first video covers the theory of understanding that simultaneous equations can have more than one solution, and the second video covers a visual method of solving.

-A video that covers a large number of examples of simultaneous equations problems, and how you approach it to solve.
+The video below covers a large number of examples of simultaneous equations problems, and the approach to solve it.